azvoleff/so-simple-theme/_posts/2014-04-16-preprocessing-imagery-with-teamlucc.md

 aoi_from_pathrow <- pathrow_poly(127, 47)
 {% endhighlight %}

-In addition to the aoi, `auto_setup_dem` needs to know the location and spatial extents of the DEM files you have available on your machine.
+In addition to the AOI, `auto_setup_dem` needs to know the location and spatial extents of the DEM files you have available on your machine.
 This list can be assembled automatically using the `get_extent_polys` function in `teamlucc`.
 See `?get_extent_polys` for more information. __The below code will fail on your